Chicago and North Western Railway: Commercial passenger and commuter service

-Amtrak bought a dozen of C&NW's bilevel railcars and painted them into Phase III paint, they were used with Amtrak's EMD F40PH locomotives.
-They are not in use today.
+Amtrak bought a dozen of C&NW's bilevel railcars and painted them with the Phase III paint used with Amtrak's EMD F40PH locomotives.
+They are no longer in use.

 In conjunction with Union Pacific and Southern Pacific, the North Western operated some long distance passenger trains, including the Overland Limited, City of Los Angeles, City of San Francisco, City of Denver, and the Challenger.
-These services lasted from 1889 to 1955, after which the CNW route to Chicago was changed to the Milwaukee Road's on account of poor track conditions.
+These services lasted from 1889 to 1955, after which the CNW route to Chicago was changed to the Milwaukee Road's due to poor track conditions.

 Chicago and North Western also operated commuter train service in the Chicago area, where they developed what was perhaps the first control car.
-A modified gallery car was built in 1960 with locomotive controls to allow push-pull operation.
-Today, it is preserved at the Illinois Railway Museum.
+A modified gallery car was built in 1960 with locomotive controls to allow push-pull operation. which is preserved at the Illinois Railway Museum.
 The C&NW also pioneered the concept of Head End Power (HEP), generating 480 volt electricity from the locomotive to power the air conditioning, lighting, and heating on the new bi-level cars.
 This eventually became the standard for all railroads in the United States.

 Three commuter lines radiated from North Western Station; the C&NW West Line to Geneva, Illinois; the C&NW Northwest Line to Harvard, Illinois; and the C&NW North Line to Kenosha, Wisconsin.
-At Crystal Lake Junction, some trains branched off to Williams Bay and Lake Geneva, Wisconsin.
+At Crystal Lake Junction, some trains branched off to Williams Bay, Wisconsin.
 The West Line also had branches to St. Charles, Aurora, Freeport, and Crystal Lake.
 A fourth commuter line operated on the KD Line between Kenosha and Harvard until 1939.